Memory-Efficient Differentially Private Training with Gradient Random Projection: Conclusion

 \section{Conclusion}

-\ouralg{} is a memory-efficient DP training method that achieves utility comparable to standard first-order DP methods while significantly reducing the memory usage of per-sample gradients and optimizer states.
+We have introduced \ouralg{}, a memory-efficient DP training method that achieves utility comparable to standard first-order DP methods while significantly reducing the memory usage of per-sample gradients and optimizer states.
 We experimentally verify \ouralg{} on a variety of tasks including pre-training Vision Transformers, fine-tuning RoBERTa-Large on text classification tasks, and fine-tuning OPT models of different sizes on text classification and generation tasks.
-For the OPT fine-tuning, \ouralg{} is able to scale to the model size of 6.7B, while DP-Adam is infeasible even with a batch size of 1.
-Theoretically, \ouralg{} achieves a similar privacy-utility trade-off to DP-SGD. \ouralg{} is orthogonal to techniques like Ghost Clipping \citep{li2021large} and Book-Keeping \citep{bu2023differentially} that avoid instantiating per-sample gradients, and could be combined with them in future work to further reduce memory usage.
-Other potential improvements to \ouralg{} include adapting the projection dimension across layers based on a selection criterion and utilizing non-Gaussian projection matrices, such as those sampled from a Stiefel manifold.
-Overall, by reducing resource requirements, \ouralg{} empowers resource-constrained communities and institutions to build and leverage large models while ensuring data privacy, democratizing access to privacy-preserving AI.
+For the OPT fine-tuning, \ouralg{} is able to scale to a model size of 6.7B parameters, on which DP-Adam exceeds available memory even with a batch size of 1.
+Theoretically, \ouralg{} achieves a similar privacy-utility trade-off to DP-SGD.